sonocotta/tas5805m-driver-for-raspbian/README.md

 # TODO

-[ ] Spread spectrum switch
+- [ ] Spread spectrum switch
+- [ ] Soft clipper settings
-[ ] Power testing for switching frequency, modulation, and output filters [ ] specific recommendations for my boards
+- [ ] Power testing for switching frequency, modulation, and output filters
+- [ ] specific recommendations for my boards
-[ ] Fix the bug with `alsa-restore` service not working
+- [ ] Fix the bug with `alsa-restore` service not working

 ## References